SpinyN0rman/sophienorthroptech/content/posts/washing-wednesday.md

 date = 2020-04-03T13:41:27Z
 draft = true
 image = "/uploads/FBFE3517-AC11-49C4-9E9B-2C89435BC77D.jpeg"
-summary = ""
-title = "Washing Wednesday"
+summary = "Pretty uneventful here today" title = "Washing Wednesday"

 +++
+Got some laundry done during the day.
+Hopefully the photo makes clear the fact I had two little helpers when hanging it out!
+So cute.

 Watched Alicia Keys’ You Tube channel before bed.
-We’re due to see her, something I’ve wanted to do for a very long time.
+We were due to see her this Summer, something I’ve wanted to do for a very long time.
 Songs in A Minor was the first album on CD I ever bought as a kid!
-I was hoping for some words of wisdom during the pandemic, but nothing yet, I guess most celebs use Twitter for this - I’ll have to hook myself up with an account finally.
+I was hoping for some words of wisdom from Keys during the pandemic, but nothing yet; I guess most celebs use Twitter for this - this could be the push I need to finally hook myself up with an account.

 Instead some cool music vids.
 One about entrepreneurial son.
 One about skin care and winding down routine at end of day.
 I’m not one for products, in fact I can’t be bothered with lotions and potions at all, so when I do it’s half hearted and sporadic at best!
 But after watching this I have a new wish list for next time I’m on my fortnightly supermarket sweep: a couple of things might be a tea tree oil or product, and a moisturiser for hands.